JanneTuomikoski/epack-comc-trade-prices/README.md

 ### Core Functionality
 - **COMC Pricing for trades**: Fetch current market prices for physical cards directly from COMC
+- **Trade Edit/Draft Mode Support**: Prices can be fetched even when building a counter trade or new draft — cards not yet in the API are resolved by extracting metadata directly from the DOM

 ### UI Enhancements
 - **Card Value Info**: Display COMC prices directly on card tiles with clickable links